 1. Set a Target and Don’t Deviate

 Factoring means you’ll lose some value.
 This value is taken as a fee for the service provided.
 As business lending goes, the fees taken out for invoice factoring are remarkably reasonable and competitive.
-In many cases, they can offer a notable advantage over many types of lending…but this doesn’t mean you should cut corners in your own preparation.
+In many cases, they can offer a notable advantage over many types of lending…but this doesn’t mean you should cut corners in your preparation.

 2. Balance Short-Term and Long-Term Planning

 Don’t be tempted to cash out more than you need.
-Any invoices factored will give you more cash supply today, but those invoices will also lose an edge off their value in terms of what you get for them.
+Any invoices factored will give you more cash supply today, but those invoices will also lose an edge off their value regarding what you get for them.
 With this in mind, factor the invoices for the funding you need, but remember to balance your business’s long-term needs against the short-term.
 When money is involved, you always have to keep your goals clear.

-The temptation of more money now might make you feel safe in factoring twice what you actually need.
+The temptation of more money now might make you feel safe in factoring twice what you need.
 However, if you don’t have an immediate need for those extra funds, hold onto those additional invoices and keep that extra value edge.
 Margins are tight for many businesses.
-Factor close to the value you actually need.
+Factor close to the value you need.
 Make sure you’ve projected ahead for your business to ensure that factoring today still leaves you a good operating margin for the foreseeable future.

 3. Factor Your Most Reliable Invoices First

 Always keep in mind that your most reliable invoices should be factored first.
 This means you should factor those invoices most likely to be paid.
 When a customer fails to pay an invoice you’ve factored, the factoring company may take any number of measures.
 This can lead to additional fees and money owed by your company or a poor business relationship.